**Amended by DBM Board on 10/28/25

-The following are the rules for tournaments conducted by the Denver Bassmasters (DBM.)
+The following are the rules for tournaments conducted by the Denver Bassmasters Chapter 812 (DBM.)

 In the event of a rule violation, the Tournament Director may impose such sanctions as deemed appropriate, including, without limitation, disqualification, forfeiture of prizes, entry fee, and prohibition from participation in subsequent DBM tournaments.
 The decision of the judges and tournament officials shall be final in all matters.